mirfan899/sppas/Packager/doc/07_references/71_publications.md

 >3rd Less-Resourced Languages workshop, 6th Language & Technology Conference, Poznan (Poland).

+>*Dafydd Gibbon* (2013).
+>**TGA: a web tool for Time Group Analysis**,
+> Tools ans Resources for the Analysis of Speech Prosody, Aix-en-Provence, France, pp. 66-69.

+Summary:
+Speech timing analysis in linguistic phonetics often relies on annotated data in  de facto  standard formats, such as Praat TextGrids, and much of the analysis is still done largely by hand, with spreadsheets, or with specialised scripting (e.g.
+Praat scripting), or relies on cooperation with programmers.
+The  TGA  (Time   Group   Analyser)   tool   provides   efficient ubiquitous   web-based   computational   support   for   those without   such   computational   facilities.
+The   input   module extracts   a   specified   tier   (e.g.   phone,   syllable,   foot)  from inputs   in   common   formats;   user-defined   settings   permit selection of sub-sequences such as inter-pausal groups, and duration   difference   thresholds.
+Tabular   outputs   provide descriptive  statistics (including modified deviation models like  PIM,  PFD,  nPVI,  rPVI), linear regression, and novel structural   information   about   duration   patterns,   including difference n-grams and Time Trees (temporal parse trees).

 >*Brigitte Bigi* (2014).
 >**Automatic Speech Segmentation of French: Corpus Adaptation**.
 >2nd Asian Pacific Corpus Linguistics Conference, p.
 32, Hong Kong.